Careers360 Logo

 (a) Microbial: Many Bacteria and fungi have pesticidal properties.

-(b) Herbal: Some plants; like neem and canola can help in controlling pesticides.
+(b) Herbal: Some plants, like neem and canola, can help in controlling pesticides.

 (c) Plant Incorporated Protectants: These are incorporated into the genes of a plant through genetic engineering.
 Bt cotton is an example of a plant with the incorporated pesticidal property.

 Bacillus thuringiensis affects the pests of Lepidoptera, Coleoptera and Diptera.
-It is a well-known example of microbial pesticide.
+It is a well-known example of a microbial pesticide.
 A gene in B. thuringiensis produces a toxin, which remains inactive in the bacterium.
-Once this toxin enters the gut of the pest; the Alkaline pH makes it active.
+Once this toxin enters the gut of the pest, the Alkaline pH makes it active.
 The toxin results in perforations in the gut of the pest, and eventually, the pest is killed.
-This gene has been incorporated in Bt cotton, Bt tomato, Bt brinjal, etc. These GM crops are giving good results.
+This gene has been incorporated into Bt cotton, Bt tomato, Bt brinjal, etc. These GM crops are giving good results.

 Question:10